Nothing beats the sensation of dipping in a swimming pool in the summer heat.

 5. Consider Adding Channel Drains

 If your pool deck area is quite large, or if the storm drains are located far away from the pool, you can add a drainage channel somewhere on your deck.
-It will collect the excess water and debris and carry it to the nearest drain without making a mess in your backyard.
+It will collect and carry the excess water and debris to the nearest drain without messing in your backyard.

 6. Factor In The Cost Of Curves

 A curved deck design needs more effort and time to install than a square or rectangular deck.
-This is because the brick, stone or wooden panels must be cut and shaped according to the curves.
+The brick, stone or wooden panels must be cut and shaped according to the curves.
 As a result, the cost of deck installation increases, so you need to consider this aspect while preparing the budget for your project.

 Pool Decking Hinterland